chinapedia/wikipedia.abstract.en/Page/Economy_of_Spain.md

 Energy

-Laboratorio_de_Ultra_Alta_Tensión_de_Arteche.jpg's Ultra-High Voltage Laboratory]] In 2008, Spanish electricity consumption was an average of 6,523 kWh/person.
+'s Ultra-High Voltage Laboratory]] In 2008, Spanish electricity consumption was an average of 6,523 kWh/person.
 Spanish electricity usage constituted 88% of the EU15 average (EU15: 7,409 kWh/person), and 73% of the OECD average (8,991 kWh/person).[149]

 Spain is one of the world leaders in renewable energies, both as a producer of renewable energy itself and as an exporter of such technology.
 In 2013 it became the first country ever in the world to have wind power as its main source of energy.[150]